zdravkov/kendo-docs/api/wrappers/php/Kendo/Dataviz/UI/ChartYAxisItemLabels.md

     ?>

 ### visible
-The visibility of the labels.
+If set to true the chart will display the y axis labels.
+By default the y axis labels are visible.

 #### Returns
 `\Kendo\Dataviz\UI\ChartYAxisItemLabels`